aayush010904/aayush010904/README.md

 ### 📚 About Me

 Hello!
 I am Aayush Chauhan, a passionate and dedicated student pursuing a Bachelor's degree in Electronics and Communication Engineering at the Faculty of Technology, University of Delhi.
-My academic journey has equipped me with a strong foundation in electronics, communication systems, computer sciences and related technologies.
+My academic journey has equipped me with a strong foundation in electronics, communication systems, machine learning, computer sciences and related technologies.

 ### 🌱 Skills

-- **Programming Languages:** C, Python, HTML, CSS, Javascript
+- **Programming Languages:** C, Python, HTML, CSS
 - **Electronics:** Circuit Design, PCB Layout, Embedded Systems
 - **Communication Systems:** Signal Processing, Wireless Communication
-- **Tools and Technologies:** NI Multisim, Keysight ADS
+- **Tools and Technologies:** NI Multisim, Data Analysis, Machine Learning

 ### 📫 How to Reach Me